 - June 12 – Aug 19 I Sundays in June, Fridays in July & August, 10:30 AM – 2:30 PM | 10 sessions

 - July 4 – July 27 I Monday – Wednesday (for 4 weeks), 10:30 AM – 2:30 PM | 12 sessions

 Seed Generation (run in partnership with Red Fox Healthy Living Society)

 You’ll learn about Indigenous land stewardship, traditional foods and medicines, decolonization and Indigenous cultures and histories.
 You’ll also help to restore wildlife habitat along Still Creek – one of the only streams left in Vancouver.
-You’ll also go on two camping trips – one overnight in the city at the UBC Farm, and a second two-night trip outside of Vancouver!
-The Seed Generation programs also includes recreational outings on Wednesday evenings, 4-7pm.
+You’ll also go on weekly recreation outings to try new activities like biking, rock climbing, exploring parks, mini golf, and more!

 Plants and People

 You’ll learn about plants native to coastal British Columbia and how to use wild plants for food, medicine, and fibre arts.
 You will learn how to identify and harvest native and invasive plants, and use them for salves, teas, tinctures, baskets, and weaving.
 You’ll play loads of games and group activities to build relationships with your peers.